-The Saugus Public Library has established the following policy and procedures for reserving rooms.
-The Saugus Public Library has the authority to accept, renew, or reject requests for use of the room under the established policy.
+The Saugus Public Library has established the following policy and procedures for use of our meeting and study rooms.
+The Saugus Public Library reserves the authority to accept, renew, or reject requests for use of the rooms under the established policy.

 Reason for Policy

 The primary purpose of the Saugus Public Library’s meeting and study rooms is to provide space to the public for quiet study or to hold meetings and programs.
 This policy establishes rules for reservation of and use of the meeting and study rooms in the Library.

 Permission to use a library meeting room does not constitute endorsement of a group’s philosophy or objectives by the Saugus Public Library.